Exceeding Expectations One Patient at a Time

 Inflammation of the brain and spinal cord, hyperactivity, hydrophobia, loss of consciousness, death.

-●Precautions against rabies, including avoiding animal bites and vaccination (pre-exposure, for travellers to endemic areas), should be considered.
+●Precautions against rabies, including avoiding animal bites and receiving vaccinations (pre-exposure, for travelers to endemic areas), should be considered.

 -Pre-exposure immunization does not eliminate the need for careful wound management and post-exposure immunization